BobsProgrammingAcademy/business-website-template/README.md

 To modify the logo in the application, make changes in the ```frontend/src/layout/Header.tsx``` and ```frontend/src/layout/Sidebar.tsx``` files.

+### Changing Buttons in the Hero Section

+To modify the two buttons in the Hero section, make changes in the ```frontend/src/components/HeroButtons.js``` file.

 ## Copyright and License

 Copyright © 2022 Bob's Programming Academy.
 Code released under the MIT license.